stevencohn/OneMore/README.md

 Any output that your plugin writes to stdout will be captured in the OneMore log file.

+Note, if you run the plugin and a Web browser is invoked (IE) showing the XML file contents then you probably forgot to specify the right arguments to powershell.exe or python.exe.

 The OneNote page schema is defined in the 0336.OneNoteApplication_2013.xsd file in the References folder of this repo.

+*Example*

 If the plugin is written in PowerShell then specify the Plugin Command as powershell.exe and use the Arguments line to specify the -file argument pointing to your plugin script as shown here.